flybywiresim/docs/docs/dev-corner/dev-guide/setup-environment.md

 !!! note "Compiling on Linux (incl.
 WSL)"
     You should use run.sh instead of run.cmd if you are on Linux/WSL.

     If you are using WSL, ensure that the Vmmem process is not memory limited.
-At least 10GB of memory is the recommended setting.
+At least 10 GB of memory is the recommended setting.
 This can be configured in C:\<user>\.wslconfig.

 !!! tip "Create working branches"
     We recommend when making changes on your fork, you create a new branch, titled with the change you're looking to make or something similar.

-After a successful build it is possible to copy the `flybywire-aircraft-a320-neo` folder into your Community folder and use the compiled A32NX in your simulator.
+After a successful build, it is possible to copy the `flybywire-aircraft-a320-neo` folder into your Community folder and use the compiled A32NX in your simulator.
 See next chapter for more convenient way to update the add-on after a compile.

 !!! warning "Important step!"
     Make sure you remove any existing copy of the aircraft from your community folder before doing this.

 ## Linking Dev folder to Community folder

-To avoid having to copy the `flybywire-aircraft-a320-neo` folder after every compile it is possible to use a so called symlink from your Community folder to your compiled `flybywire-aircraft-a320-neo` folder.
+To avoid having to copy the `flybywire-aircraft-a320-neo` folder after every compile, it is possible to use a so called symlink from your Community folder to your compiled `flybywire-aircraft-a320-neo` folder.

 To create your symlink, open your command terminal and run the below command, substituting the correct file paths with your community folder, and the 'flybywire-aircraft-a320' folder from your new project.